Baseline-JS/core/README.md

     - Install on mac `brew install jq`
     - Install on Linux `sudo yum install jq` or `sudo apt-get install jq`, or other appropriate methods
   - Java Runtime Environment (JRE) version 8.x or newer, it is only required for [DynamoDB local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html)
-    - Install on mac `brew install java`
+    - Install on mac `brew install temurin`
     - Install on linux `sudo yum install java` or `sudo apt-get install openjdk-8-jdk`, or other appropriate methods
     - DynamoDB local will automatically install in the project when the api is started, java needs to installed before this occurs
   - curl which is used in some of the bash scripts, [curl install instructions](https://everything.curl.dev/get)